EverlyWell/Backend-Pair-Programming-Interview/README.md

     bin/rails db:seed:replant

-You should also take a look at the [schema.rb file](db/schema.rb) to see the table names, columns, and relationships.
+You should also take a look at the [schema.rb file](db/schema.rb) file to see the table names, columns, and relationships.

 ## Tests